 Yet, because marriage is also a natural institution, a Catholic can also marry a non-Catholic, as long as it is clear that such a marriage would not threaten in any way the Catholic's practice of his or her religion.
 Because the Catholic must make a solemn promise to raise the children as Catholics in order to be married within the Catholic Church, the non-Catholic party must understand and agree to an arrangement by which the children will be raised in the Catholic religion, with everything that promise entails.
-We also encourage the non-Catholic party to consider taking the Rite of Christian Initiation of Adults (RCIA) classes designed for those interested in the Faith, in order to learn more about the Catholic way of life.
+We also encourage the non-Catholic party to consider taking our Introduction to Catholicism classes designed for those interested in the Faith, in order to learn more about the Catholic way of life.